haptork/csaransh/README.md

 #### Load new Processed data

 - To view the new processed data with ready to run HTML app copy the cascades-data.js to csaransh-app/CSaransh-files/ directory.
 - To view the new processed data with server app copy the cascades-data.js to csaransh-server/public/js/ directory.
+Or fork the project and replace the cascades-data.js in the gh-pages branch with the new data file.

 ### Running the CSaransh interface